 That’s where you come in.
 You can sell your music to these libraries and earn money by uploading these songs to a music library site.

-If you get really lucky, you may get the attention of larger music libraries that offer exclusive deals, where you can get more money for your work.
+If you get fortunate, you may get the attention of larger music libraries that offer exclusive deals, where you can get more money for your work.

 People love live music at weddings.
-This can give you the thrill and exposure of paying a live gig, while earning a bit more than gig fees generally offer.
+This can give you the thrill and exposure of playing a live gig while earning a bit more than gig fees generally offer.

 Additionally, you will get the exposure that you are looking for to land better gigs.

 Do you specialize more in production or dabble as a musician and producer?
 Selling beats can be an excellent way to make money with music.